-5.6 All concerns about a child or young person should be reported without delay and recorded in writing using the agreed procedures (CPOMS or by completing a cause for concern form: (See appendix M).
+5.6 All concerns about a child or young person should be reported without delay and recorded in writing using the agreed procedures ie the use of CPOms.
+For those staff (visitors to school, supply staff) without access to CPOms ,they should complete a cause for concern form before leaving school.
+(See appendix M).

 5.7 Following receipt of any information that raises concern, the DSL will consider what action to take and seek advice from Children's Services as required.
-All information and actions taken, including the reasons for any decisions made, will be fully documented.
+All concerns, discussions and decisions made and the reasons for those decisions should be recorded in writing.
+If in doubt about recording requirements staff should discuss this with the Designated Safeguarding Lead.